-Who Would You Pick to Play the Remarkable Bessie Stringfield in a Film?
+Who Would You Pick To Play The Remarkable Bessie Stringfield In A Film?

 First of all, you need a WOMAN for the part.
 I mean an adult,

-in life a few times, and has gotten back up every time.
+in life a couple of times, and has gotten back up every time.
 Someone who’s

 lived a life.